Brave Combat Federation: Overview

 KHK MMA is a Bahrain based mixed martial arts organization that promotes the growth of mixed martial arts in the region.
-KHK Sports is also the holding company of BRAVE Combat Federation.
-KHK MMA was established by Sheikh Khalid bin Hamad Al Khalifa.
-Bahrain MMA is the official gym for KHK MMA.
-KHK MMA launched operations of BRAVE Combat federation on July 27, 2016, and officially launched the promotion on 23 September 2016.
-KHK MMA Fight Team features fighters from multiple promotions including Khabib Nurmagomedov, Frankie Edgar, Jose Torres and James Gallagher.
-Coaches and UFC Hall of Famers like Renzo Gracie, John Kavanagh, Bob Schirmer, and Pete Williams are also working with KHK MMA.
+KHK MMA Fight Team featured fighters from multiple promotions including Khabib Nurmagomedov, Frankie Edgar, Jose Torres and James Gallagher.
+Coaches and UFC Hall of Famers like Renzo Gracie, John Kavanagh, Bob Schirmer, and Pete Williams were enlisted to work with KHK MMA.